tiagoantonio/woland/docs/index.rst

 - **Search for mutational hotspots**: Identify mutational hotspots using a user-defined sliding window which considers each SNV as the window center.
 - **Transcriptional strand bias**: Retrieve scores associated with the strand of each mutational motif found using RefSeq annotation data.

-You can use Galaxy-WOLAND directly through your web navigator or install a local WOLAND version.
-Galaxy-WOLAND is a friendly and easy interface and a local version will allow you to customize your analysis.
+You can use Galaxy-WOLAND directly through your web navigator or install a local version.
+Galaxy-WOLAND is a friendly and easy interface while installing a local version will allow you to customize all analyses steps.
 Please see docs for further information!

 The documentation of WOLAND is organized into: